Charles Duguid: Life and post-WWI career in Adelaide

 Upon return from Scotland, Duguid bought a house at Magill, a suburb east of Adelaide.
 He set up a GP practice and also worked as a surgeon at the Memorial Hospital, North Adelaide.
 He also became an active member of local branches of several organisations doing charitable work for ex-servicemen and -women, the Returned Sailors’ and Soldiers’ Imperial League of Australia (RSL), Legacy Australia and Toc H.

 The family, now with son Charles, moved to Britain for a while for Duguid to undertake further medical studies, but his first wife Irene died on the return journey.

 In 1927 he met Phyllis Evelyn Lade, through his connection to her mother, when he was serving as councillor (1922-1934) and she an English teacher at Presbyterian Girls College.
 They married in 1930 at the Methodist Church in the inner Adelaide suburb of Kent Town.

 Also in 1930, Duguid was elected a fellow of the Royal Australasian College of Surgeons.

 He had two children, Andrew and Rosemary, with Phyllis.

 In 1944, Phyllis fostered a six-year-old Aboriginal boy, Sydney James Cook, who had been enrolled at King's College, Adelaide.
 He lived with the family until 1950 when he was sent to Roper River in the Northern Territory in order to benefit by growing up in an Aboriginal community.

 Duguid retired from his surgical and general medical practice in 1956, but later developed an interest in geriatric medicine.

 Aboriginal rights

-The murder of a white man by Aboriginals at Landers Creek, in the former Territory of Central Australia (now the Northern Territory), leading to what became known as the Coniston massacre, when police shot 17 Aboriginal people during the course of the hunt for the murderer in 1928, sparked Duguid's interest in Aboriginal rights.
+The murder of a white man by Aboriginal people at Brooks Soak, in the former Territory of Central Australia (now the Northern Territory), leading to what became known as the Coniston massacre, when police shot between 31 and 200 Aboriginal people in punitive raids in 1928, sparked Duguid's interest in Aboriginal rights.